atharvarakshak/Pawfect/README.md

 ## Deployment

-The Purffect Pawsiters website is deployed and accessible online.
-You can visit the website at [https://purfectpawsiters.netlify.app/](https://purfectpawsiters.netlify.app/).
+The Pawfect website is deployed and accessible online.
+You can visit the website at [link](https://youtu.be/2QIZSLnXioA).

 ## Technologies Used